 Free machining copper (C109 & C111) like many coppers tend to demonstrate sticky machining qualities and so require appropriate cutting fluids and low cutting speeds.
 Additional problems associated with copper include chip removal from drilled holes, and staining resulting from inappropriate use of cooling fluids.
 Copper is used widely in the electrical and electronics industries as well as the water and marine industries.

-Most of our brass machining is CZ121 which allows for high speed machining.
+Most of our brass machining is CZ121 which allows for high-speed machining.
 Typical applications include hose couplings and fluid handling equipment.
 Other brass alloys such as CZ124 can be used where higher ductility is required for secondary cold forming processes.

 Polyetheretherketone (Peek) is a plastic typically used for aerospace, semiconductor and high-technology applications such as seals, insulators and wear strips.
 Although easily machined, as with many plastics thermal expansion is many times higher than metal and so localised heating is avoided.

-PTFE is a difficult material to work with and has a number of variants.
+PTFE is a difficult material to work with and has many variants.
 Combining low tensile strength, resilience and high thermal expansion, PTFE can prove elastic under machining, more so with turning and can even alter in its dimensions after machining is complete.
 PTFE is commonly used as an insulator in electrical applications, food and pharmaceutical equipment and laboratory apparatus.
 PTFE has applications where exposure to aggressive compounds occurs such as acid and caustics, for its electrical resistance, for high temperature environments and because it is chemically inert, for food, medical and pharmaceutical applications.

-We have experience with cell cast, continuous cast and extruded acrylic and utilise differing techniques for each material including varying the type of cutting tool used in order to prevent melting and discolouration.
+We have experience with cell cast, continuous cast and extruded acrylic and utilise differing techniques for each material including varying the type of cutting tool used to prevent melting and discolouration.
 Acrylic has wide applications across all industries and is primarily used for its weatherability, strength and optional transparency.

 Phenolic resins, high-pressure thermosetting industrial laminated plastics made of composite layers of paper or glass cloth impregnated with a synthetic resin comes in a wide range of forms.
-Machining is general easy but each form will require close attention to suppliers specification sheets.
+Machining is generally easy but each form will require close attention to suppliers specification sheets.

-Delrin, which is a brand name for acetal resin engineering plastic is a hard wearing self lubricating material which is often used as a metal substitute.
+Delrin, which is a brand name for acetal resin engineering plastic is a hard-wearing self-lubricating material which is often used as a metal substitute.
 Most of our experience is with Delrin 150 SA and Delrin 550 SA.
 Typical applications include medical components, washers, nozzles and for semiconductor components.